benjaminrall/aqa-assembly-language/README.md

 # AQA Assembly Language Interpreter

 Virtual environment and interpreter made in C# to run programs written using the assembly language specification from AQA A-Level Computer Science.
 Specification details can be found [here](https://pmt.physicsandmathstutor.com/download/Computer-Science/A-level/Past-Papers/AQA/AS-Paper-2/Assembly%20Language%20Instruction%20-%20Paper%202%20AQA%20Computer%20Science%20AS-level.pdf).
-This implementation adds two extra instructions: `IN` and `OUT` for writing and reading values to/from the command line.
+This implementation adds two extra instructions: `IN` and `OUT`, for writing and reading values to/from the command line.

 ### Usage details